LiveHelperChat/doc/docs/commands.md

     `!files I have enabled files upload for you. [fupload]Upload a file[/fupload].`
 * !stopfiles
     * Disables files upload if it was enabled before by `!files` command

+You can define custom command based on `bot` `trigger`.

+> System configuration -> Live help configuration -> Bot -> Commands

+Each command then will be available in admin chat interface.

 Custom commands can be implemented in extensions also.